microsoft/BotFramework-WebChat/HOOKS.md

 useTypingIndicatorVisible(): [boolean]
 ```

 This function will return whether the typing indicator should be visible or not.
-This function is time-sensitive, means, the value could varies based on the clock.
+This function is time-sensitive, meaning that the value will change as time passes.

-This function derives the visibility of the typing indicator by:
+This function derives the visibility of the typing indicator via:

 -  `typingAnimationDuration` value specified in style options, in milliseconds
 -  Values from the `useLastTypingAt` hook